igaszczesniak/igasz.github.io/_pages/cv.md

 * Echoes in Space - Introduction to Radar Remote Sensing, ESA Academy, *11 July 2022*.

-* UNIVERSEH Startech training, an entrepreneurship training program based on the use of Earth Observation data, University of Touluse, France, *4 - 8 October 2021*.
+* UNIVERSEH Startech, an entrepreneurship training program based on the use of Earth Observation data, University of Touluse, France, *4 - 8 October 2021*.

 ### Honors & awards